 Usage from CHAIN screen: Move the cursor to the phrase number representing the phrase you wish to clone.
 Press SELECT + (B, A).
 Little Sound Dj now replaces the previous phrase number with the one of the new clone.

 3.3.
-Muting individual channels
+Muting and Soloing Individual Channels

 It is always possible to mute a channel temporarily by pressing B + SELECT.
 If the B button is released before SELECT, the channel will stay muted until B is pressed again.